 - 2010 | Andre Geim and Konstantin Novoselov

 - 2009 | Charles Kuen Kao, Willard S. Boyle and George E. Smith

 - 2008 | Yoichiro Nambu, Makoto Kobayashi, Toshihide Maskawa

-Please email pictures from SPS-related events to Andrew at email@example.com.
+Please email pictures from SPS-related events to Stephen at firstname.lastname@example.org.